lisahughlett/chowdown/_recipes/cinnamon-roasted-butternut-squash.md

 - Dash of cayenne (optional)

 directions:
-- Preheat oven to 425 degrees
+- Preheat oven to 425 °F
 - Toss squash cubes with olive oil, brown sugar, cinnamon, salt and the cayenne until well coated
 - Place silicone baking mat on baking sheet(s)
 - Tumble coated squash onto baking sheets and spread into one layer (try not to crowd them too much or else they will not brown)